Butterflying a flank steak can be a bit tricky. If your grocery store has a butcher, you can ask the butcher to butterfly it for you.

 - Freshly ground pepper to taste

-5 Roll meat up from the bottom like a jellyroll; grain of steak should run length of roll.
+5 Roll up the steak: Starting with one of the long ends, roll meat up like a jellyroll; grain of steak should run length of roll.
 Tie in 2-3 inch intervals with kitchen string.
-Place in shallow baking dish, pour marinade over top.
-Bake for 30 minutes, basting twice.
-Let rest 15 minutes before serving.
-Cut into 1/2-inch to 1-inch thick slices, garnish with watercress.
+Place in shallow baking dish and spread any remaining marinade over the top.